 alerting to reduce message fatigue and confusion of an audience, where the audience might otherwise be subjected to different event terms for similar events

-Furthermore, if a combination of events tends to occur at the same time due to the connected nature of the events, alerting authorities often use broader terms used as a catch all for the individual events (i.e. a “wind” event, plus a “rain” event, plus a “storm surge” event associated to a “tropical storm” event).
-From any one physical location, for a segment of the audience affected by all these individual events, the event term “tropical storm” makes sense as a catch all term for the alert message.
-However, for a segment of the audience affected by only a subset of the events, such as those on higher ground, should they be subjected to the messaging of the “storm surge” component of the catch all term?
+Furthermore, if a combination of events tends to occur at the same time due to the connected nature of the events, alerting authorities often use broader terms as a catchall for the individual events (i.e. a “wind” event, plus a “rain” event, plus a “storm surge” event all associated to a “tropical storm” event).
+From any one physical location, for a segment of the audience affected by all these individual events, the event term “tropical storm” makes sense as a catchall term for the alert message.
+However, for a segment of the audience affected by only a subset of the events, such as those on higher ground, should they be subjected to the messaging of the “storm surge” component of the catchall term?

 The example below shows a simple example of “wind” that includes the CAP category “Met”.